ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/projects-how-setup-resources.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Resources**, and then choose the related link.
 2. Vyberte **Nový** Akce.
-3. Podle potřeby vyplňte pole. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
+3. Vyplňte pole podle potřeby. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

 ## To set up a resource group
 You can combine several resources in one resource group.
 All capacities and budgets of resource groups are accumulated from the individual resources.
 It is also possible to enter capacities for resource groups either independently of the accumulated values or in addition to them.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Resource groups**, and then choose the related link.
 2. Vyberte **Nový** Akce.
-3. Podle potřeby vyplňte pole.
+3. Vyplňte pole podle potřeby.

 ## To set capacity for a resource
 To calculate how much time a resource can spend on jobs, their capacity must first be set up as available time per period on the work calendar.
 This setup is used when you fill in job planning lines that contain the resource.
 For more information, see [Create Jobs](projects-how-create-jobs.md).